 “Harding’s collection of essays . . . is a charge to the teachers of America to reconstruct its goals, methods, and soul for the latest heirs of our racial malaise. . .
 Hope and History is . . . a head-clearing blast from Gabriel’s trumpet.” —The New York Times

-Vincent Harding is Professor of Religion and Social Transformation at the Iliff School of Theology.
-Formally director of the Martin Luther King Memorial Center, and chairman of the nationally televised Black Heritage series, he served as senior advisor to the PBS television series, Eyes on the Prize.
+Vincent Harding was the Professor of Religion and Social Transformation at the Iliff School of Theology.
+Formally director of the Martin Luther King Memorial Center, and chairperson of the nationally televised Black Heritage series, he served as senior advisor to the 14-hour PBS television series, Eyes on the Prize.